josdejong/mathjs/docs/datatypes/bignumbers.md

 the option `precision`.

 *Important:
-BigNumber is not supported by the following functions: gcd, lcm, xgcd, arg, random, atan2.
+BigNumber is not supported by all functions, like `arg`, and `random`.
 These functions will downgrade BigNumber to Number, and return a Number.*